Multireference Density Functional Theory for Describing Ground and Excited States with Renormalized Singles

 \section{Abstract}

-We applied renormalized singles (RS) in the multireference density functional theory (DFT) approach to calculate accurate electronic energies of ground states and excited states for molecular systems.
-The multireference DFT approach, developed recently, determines the total energy of the $N$-electron system as the sum of the ($N-2$)-electron energy from a density functional approximation (DFA) and the two-electron addition excitation energies from the particle-particle Tamm-Dancoff approximation (ppTDA) linear response approach.
-The ppTDA@RS-DFA approach first constructs the RS Hamiltonian to capture all singles contributions of the ($N-2$)-electron auxiliary system described by a chosen DFA.
-Then the RS Hamiltonian is used in ppTDA to calculate two-electron addition excitation energies.
-The total energy is optimized with the optimized effective potential (OEP) method.
-The multireference description of both the ground and excited states of the $N$-electron systems comes naturally through the linear response theory.
-We show that the ppTDA@RS-DFA approach provides considerable improvement over the ppTDA@DFA, the original approach without using RS, and describes both ground state and excited state properties accurately, with electron densities preserving the proper symmetry for systems having strong (static) correlation.
-For ground states, ppTDA@RS-DFA properly describes dissociation energies, equilibrium bond lengths and the dissociation curves of all tested molecules, and the double bond rotation of ethylene.
-For excited states, ppTDA@RS-DFA provides accurate excitation energies of molecular systems and largely eliminates the dependence on the choice of the DFA. ppTDA@RS-DFA thus provides a promising and very efficient multireference approach to systems with static correlation.
+We applied renormalized singles (RS) in the multireference density functional theory (DFT) to calculate accurate energies of ground and excited states.
+The multireference DFT approach determines the total energy of the $N$-electron system as the sum of the ($N-2$)-electron energy from a density functional approximation (DFA) and the two-electron addition energies from the particle-particle Tamm-Dancoff approximation (ppTDA), naturally including multireference description.
+The ppTDA@RS-DFA approach uses the RS Hamiltonian capturing all singles contributions in calculating two-electron addition energies, and its total energy is optimized with the optimized effective potential method.
+It significantly improves the original ppTDA@DFA.
+For ground states, ppTDA@RS-DFA properly describes dissociation curves tested and the double bond rotation of ethylene.
+For excited states, ppTDA@RS-DFA provides accurate excitation energies and largely eliminates the DFA dependence. ppTDA@RS-DFA thus provides an efficient multireference approach to systems with static correlation.